KeepItOnTheDownload/Smart_Contracts/README.md

 In this contract, rather than splitting the profits between Associate-level employees, you will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob).

-Using the starter code, within the `deposit` function, perform the following:
+Using the  code, within the `deposit` function, perform the following:

 * Calculate the number of points/units by dividing `msg.value` by `100`.